DanPearce/CI_PP1_KathyCakes/README.md

 - When I initially deployed the site for live viewing the header hero images were not showing on the site, this was because I had their sources set to "assets/css/images/xfilename.png", this obviously would create an error as we were already in the CSS file.
 To fix this I simply changed the source to "../images/xfilename.png".

-- The 404 error page includes a image of Kath, this was initially called "Kath.jpeg", when deployed to the live site, it didn't load so I changed the file name to "kath.jpeg" so it was all lowercase.
+- The 404-error page includes a image of Kath, this was initially called "Kath.jpeg", when deployed to the live site, it didn't load so I changed the file name to "kath.jpeg" so it was all lowercase.

 #### Form Accessibility
-- When initially running the contact.html page through the accessibility validator the were some errors due to a label being wrongly named in the email input section, to fix this I changed the label and the page passed the test.
+- When initially running the contact.html page through the accessibility validator the were some errors due to a label being wrongly named in the email input section, to fix this I changed the label, and the page passed the test.
 <details><summary>Form Error</summary>
 <img src="docs/validation/error-access-contact.png">
 </details>

 ## Deployment
 This website was deployed using GitHub Pages by using the following steps:
-1. I went to GitHub.com and from the left hand side I clikced on this repository.
+1. I went to GitHub.com and from the left-hand side I clicked on this repository.
 2. I navigated to the Settings section.
 3. I scrolled down to the Pages section.
-4. In the source drop down I selected main, and (root) and then clikced save.
+4. In the source drop down I selected main, and (root) and then clicked save.
-5. This proceed to generate a site using this repo.
+5. This proceeds to generate a site using this repo.
 6. I waited 10 minutes to allow the site to load, then after waiting a link appeared that brings us to the live site.

 ## Credits